Écouché in World War II: Final liberation

 one of them the Massaouah -, and heavily damaging many village houses.

 On 16 August, the Germans launched a counter offensive against a group of infantry and tanks.
 A rain of French shells hindered their progress and an attack by the « Nueve » infantry soon moved into close combat, resulting in casualties on both sides, though the Germans were stopped.

-On the afternoon of 17 August, an attack by foot soldiers of the German SS « Das Reich » on the banks of the Orne became a rout.
+On the afternoon of 17 August, an attack by foot soldiers of the German SS 2nd SS Panzer Division Das Reich on the banks of the Orne became a rout.